Prescription Drug Savings

 1. CHECK WHAT THE INSURANCE PAYS FIRST

-If you have a name brand drug, ask your Pharmacist to recommend a generic that may save you money.
+If you have a name brand drug, you may ask your Pharmacist to recommend a generic that may save you money.

 2. CHECK ONLINE COMPARATIVE RX TOOL

-I'm just passing on a client tool here, not recommending the site.
+I'm just passing on a client tool here, not recommending any site,

 3. ENROLL IN THE FREE OREGON PRESCRIPTION DRUG PROGRAM